akka/akka/akka-docs/intro/getting-started-first-scala-eclipse.rst

     Calculation time:   359 millis

 You can also define a new Run configuration, by going to ``Run/Run Configurations``.
-Create a new ``Scala application`` and choose the tutorial project and the main class to be ``akkatutorial.Pi``.
+Create a new ``Scala application`` and choose the tutorial project and the main class to be ``akka/tutorial.Pi``.
 You can pass additional command line arguments to the JVM on the ``Arguments`` page, for instance to define where :ref:`configuration` is:

 .. image:: ../images/run-config.png